brogar2000/site/docs/index.md

 ### the first prototype has been released!

-We know it has been a long time, however we are delighted to inform you that the first Yggdrasil prototype is up on GitHub, with a very early alpha stage build for anyone curious enough to try it out.
+We know it has been a long time, however we are delighted to inform you that the first Odilia prototype is up on GitHub, with a very early alpha stage build for anyone curious enough to try it out.

 If you want to try it out, the link is here: